Office of Disability and Accessibility Services

-Earlham College is committed to providing equal access to its programs, activities and services as covered under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and Amendments Act of 2008 (ADA).
-The College recognizes the importance of providing reasonable accommodations in its housing policies and practices for students with disabilities to use and enjoy college housing in alignment with the Fair Housing Act.
+Earlham College is committed to providing equal access to its programs, activities, residences, and services per the Americans with Disabilities Act and Amendments Act of 2008 (ADAAA), Section 504 of the Rehabilitation Act of 1973 (Section 504), the Fair Housing Act of 1988, and Indiana code 16-32-3.
+The College recognizes the importance of providing reasonable accommodations for academic, social, and residential life for students with documented disabilities to ensure students’ full participation in academic programs and enjoyment of housing and student life.
 Students with disabilities are provided accommodations through an individualized and interactive process.
 The College will not retaliate against students because they have requested or received reasonable accommodations.

 Technology assistance available from the AEC